nextgis/docs_ng/source/index.rst

-.. Документация NextGIS master file, created by sphinx-quickstart on Thu Apr  2 20:31:31 2015.
+..
+NextGIS documentation master file, created by sphinx-quickstart on Thu Apr  2 20:31:31 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.